-The Sandoval County Sheriff's Office Sex Offender Registration Enforcement (SORE) Unit, is composed of (1)-one Sergeant, a civilian coordinator and is assisted by Deputies in the field.
+The Sandoval County Sheriff's Office Sex Offender Registration Enforcement (SORE) Unit, is staffed by a (1)-one Sergeant, a civilian coordinator and is assisted by Deputies in the field.
 The SORE Unit registers and keeps track of registered sex offenders "Approximately 146 Sex Offenders", through registrations at the Sheriff's Office and home verification visits.
 SORE also registers offenders on several pueblos.
 The unit assists Probation & Parole on special enforcement operations, including keeping kids safe "Halloween Operation's".

 The New Mexico State legislature finds that sex offenders pose a significant risk of recidivism; and the efforts of law enforcement agencies to protect their communities from sex offenders are impaired by the lack of information available concerning convicted sex offenders who live within the agencies' jurisdictions.
-The purpose of the Sex Offender Registration and Notification Act is to assist law enforcement agencies' efforts to protect their communities by: requiring sex offenders who are residents of New Mexico to register with the county sheriff of the county in which the sex offender resides; requiring sex offenders who are residents in other states, but who are employed in New Mexico or who attend school in New Mexico, to register with the county sheriff of the county in which the sex offender works or attends school; requiring the establishment of a central registry for sex offenders; and providing public access to information regarding certain registered sex offenders.
+The purpose of the Sex Offender Registration and Notification Act is to assist law enforcement agencies' efforts to protect their communities by: requiring sex offenders who are residents of New Mexico to register with the county sheriff of the county in which the sex offender resides; requiring sex offenders who are residents in other states, but who are employed in New Mexico or who attend school in New Mexico, to register with the county sheriff of the county in which the sex offenders; and providing public access to information regarding certain registered sex offenders.